 “Think about what you have received praise for – if you’ve worked before, what did your boss say you were particularly good at?
 Did you ever get employee of the month?
 If so, what for?” she added.

 It can sometimes be difficult for us to see our unique strengths, so it can be good to ask friends and family for help.

-“Ask your friends and family what they really respect and love about you because I think sometimes we don’t recognise how much we do have to offer as people and how great we are,” says Yasmina.
+“Ask your friends and family what they really respect and love about you because I think sometimes we don’t recognise how much we do have to offer as people and how great we are,” says Kone.

-Yasmina says some good questions to ask yourself are what salary you need to be better off, whether you want to work part-time or full-time and what sort of hours will fit with your needs such as childcare.
+Kone says some good questions to ask yourself are what salary you need to be better off, whether you want to work part-time or full-time and what sort of hours will fit with your needs such as childcare.

-Get career tips and advice from our Jobs and Training series:
+Career tips and advice from our Jobs and Training series: